 Retain late-successional forest patches in landscape areas where little late-successional forest persists.
 This management action/direction will be applied in fifth field watersheds (20 to 200 square miles) in which federal forest lands are currently comprised of 15 percent or less late-successional forest.
 (The assessment of 15 percent will include all federal land allocations in a watershed.)
 Within such an area, protect all remaining late-successional forest stands.
 Protection of these stands could be modified in the future when other portions of a watershed have recovered to the point where they could replace the ecological roles of these stands.

-Retain 6-8 green conifer trees per acre after regeneration harvest to provide a source of snag recruitment and a legacy for bridging past and future forests.
-Retained trees will be distributed in variable patterns (e.g., single trees, clumps and stringers) to contribute to stand diversity.
+Retain six to eight green conifer trees per acre after regeneration harvest to provide a source of snag recruitment and a legacy bridging past and future forests.
+Retained trees will be distributed in variable patterns (e.g., single trees, clumps and strips) to contribute to stand diversity.

-Maintain 25-30 percent of each block in late-successional forest at any point in time.
-The percentage of habitat will include habitat in other allocations such as Riparian Reserves.
-Blocks may be comprised of contiguous or noncontiguous BLM-administered land.
+Maintain 25 to 30 percent of each block in late-successional forest at any point in time.
+The percentage of habitat will include habitat in other allocations, such as Riparian Reserves.
+Blocks may be comprised of contiguous or noncontiguous BLM-administered lands.
 The size and arrangement of habitat within a block should provide effective habitat to the extent possible.

-Retain 12-18 green conifer trees per acre when an area is regeneration harvested.
-Distribute the retained trees in variable patterns (e.g., single trees, clumps and stringers) to contribute to stand diversity.
-The management goal for the retained trees and subsequent density management would be the recovery of old-growth conditions in approximately 100 to 120 years.
+Retain 12 to 18 green conifer trees per acre when an area is regeneration harvested.
+Distribute the retained trees in variable patterns (e.g., single trees, clumps and strips) to contribute to stand diversity.
+The management goal for the retained trees and subsequent density management is recovery of old-growth conditions in approximately 100 to 120 years.